ThreeDotsLabs/watermill/_examples/basic/6-cqrs-ordered-events/README.md

 Detailed documentation for CQRS can be found in Watermill's docs: [http://watermill.io/docs/cqrs#usage](http://watermill.io/docs/cqrs).

-This example, uses event groups to maintain order of events.
+This example, uses event groups to keep order for multiple events.
 You can read more about them in the [Watermill documentation](https://watermill.io/docs/cqrs/).
 We are also using Kafka's partitioning keys to increase processing throughput without losing order of events.